ImanBarjane/employee-attrition-analysis/HR Analysis.md

-Lastly, spliting the data into training, validating, and testing sets.
+Lastly, the dataset is split into training, validation, and testing sets to prepare for model training and evaluation.

 ```python